britive/terraform-provider-britive/docs/resources/profile_additional_settings.md

 This resource allows you to create and configure the additional settings associated to a profile.

--> This resource is only supported for GCP, GCP Standalone and Azure Applications.
+-> This resource is only supported for GCP, GCP Standalone and Azure applications.

 ## Example Usage